 What your employees need now more than ever is a work environment, whether it’s on site or at a distance, where they feel at ease.
 Where they can share and openly discuss their uncertainties, and feel heard and listened to.

-5 Ways to Retain Your Employees During COVID-19
+5 Ways for Employee Retention During COVID-19

 1. Maintain Business As Usual

 Yes, we know the world is anything but usual right now.
 This is exactly why your employees need to feel like at least some things will stay the same – such as their jobs.

 Keep up your regular meetings with team members (at a distance now, if they’re not normally).
 Keep filling the pipelines with plans, and make sure you and your team are still focusing on their long-term personal development.
 Ongoing training is now even more important, to give your team a sense of direction and, at the very least, distract them from potential catastrophic thinking.
 We will come out of this, and keeping your team focused on what lies beyond the social-distancing finishing line – however far ahead that seems – is the key to ensuring you all make it across that line together.

 Online training and e-learning are obviously the order of the day.
 Luckily, these already abound, with many existing online training now extending their capabilities as other more traditionally in-person development programs find their ways online.
 (Unsure of where to begin?
 Ask us!)